Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 Note that just about all of the components under the `/components` folder will be presentational, containing hard-coded JSX, apart from those explained in further detail, which are mainly concerned with navigational aspects.

-1. `App.js` — the familiar project starting point where all the magic happens.
+1. :writing_hand: `App.js` — the familiar project starting point where all the magic happens.
 It will take care of setting up the main React Router routing function as well as handling the diverse URL paths you will be using.

-2. `/assets/styles.scss` — the Sass version of your standard `styles.css` file where you’ll set some default styles and import the Bulma library.
+2. :writing_hand: `/assets/styles.scss` — the Sass version of your standard `styles.css` file where you’ll set some default styles and import the Bulma library.

-3. `/components/AccountManagement.jsx `
+3. :writing_hand: `/components/AccountManagement.jsx `

-4. `/components/CreateUser.jsx`
+4. :writing_hand: `/components/CreateUser.jsx`

-5. `/components/Dashboard.jsx`
+5.:writing_hand: `/components/Dashboard.jsx`

-6. `/components/Invoicing.jsx`
+6.:writing_hand: `/components/Invoicing.jsx`

-7. `/components/Nav.jsx` — the `Nav` component will be used and displayed as part of the header for your dashboard.
+7. :writing_hand: `/components/Nav.jsx` — the `Nav` component will be used and displayed as part of the header for your dashboard.
 It will work with your routes file (explained in a moment) to render out top level navigation items and their sub-navigation items as a drop down menu.

-8. `/components/Products.jsx`
+8. :writing_hand: `/components/Products.jsx`

-9. `/components/Sidebar.jsx` — with this component, you’ll dynamically render any sub-navigation items relevant to the particular area you’re currently viewing.
+9.:writing_hand: `/components/Sidebar.jsx` — with this component, you’ll dynamically render any sub-navigation items relevant to the particular area you’re currently viewing.
 It will use a few routing Hooks that React Router provides.

-10. `/components/SignOut.jsx`
+10. :writing_hand: `/components/SignOut.jsx`

-11. `/components/Support.jsx`
+11. :writing_hand: `/components/Support.jsx`

-12. `/components/Users.jsx`
+12.:writing_hand: `/components/Users.jsx`

-13. `routes.js` - you’re going to keep your app’s routes (and matching components) in this file so you can dynamically list them in your `App.js` file.
+13. :writing_hand: `routes.js` - you’re going to keep your app’s routes (and matching components) in this file so you can dynamically list them in your `App.js` file.

 With all the files created, work through them to flesh them out.